minernchan/NUScheduler-doc/README.md

 ## Inspiration and how we are different
 NUSMods is our inspiration as we have benefitted a lot from being able to visualize the modules on a timetable.
 However, only individual modules can be reviewed by students, and not the particular timetable as a whole.
 Thus, we want to let students share their entire timetable and share their experience with others.

+NUS CORS and IVLE are another inspiration we got where we can search for prerequisite modules and timetable.
+However, they are user unfriendly and may cause confusion for freshmen as they are new to the interface.

 ## Features
 Some of the features we want to include in our web app include: